renesas-rdk/rzv2h_rdk_documentation/source/0_getting_started/quick_setup_guide.rst

         Balena Etcher Application

-   - **Select Image:** Click “Flash from file” and choose your image file (e.g., ubuntu-lxde-image.wic.gz)
+   - **Select Image:** Click “Flash from file” and choose your image file (e.g., ubuntu-core-image.wic.gz)
    - **Select Target:** Insert your SD card into the host machine and choose the correct device.

      .. note::